 John Urschel is not your typical doctoral candidate.
 Before studying mathematics at MIT, Urschel played college football at Penn State and then in the NFL with the Baltimore Ravens.
 Both mathematics and football have always been two steadfast pillars in his life.
 For many college students, balancing high-level athletics and demanding school work would be … Continue reading 19-25 Segment 1: Mind & Matter: One Man, Two Paths

+The first U.S. case of the plague presented in the early 1900’s in San Francisco.
+We speak with author, David Randall about the outbreak and how it changed sanitation practices and government response.
 Fast forward to today where the plague is still present in certain parts of the U.S. We speak with professor, Michael Antolin who studies modern day cases of the disease and its context within climate change.

 The opening credits of a beloved television show evoke a certain sense of nostalgia for many.
 We hear the tune and we instantly connect it to a certain series.
 How have theme songs changed throughout the years and why do they mean so much to us?